How To Design Your Own Tattoo

 If you have it there and it soon loses your attention, or you get sick of the sight of it, then you need to reconsider the design.
 It may seem like doing this is keeping you waiting, but as it will be on your body forever, it’s an important step.

 You could also consider getting a temporary tattoo stencil.
 There are plenty of companies that you can send your design to and they will custom make a stencil for you.
 Apply it to where you want the real tattoo to be and see how you feel about it.
-Does it look good in that area, or does it need re-working to fit better?
+Does it look good in that area, or does it need re-working?

 Once you’re happy with the design and the location, the next step is to find a good tattoo artist.
 Don’t go with the first one you find.
 Visit a few artists and see what they have to say about your design.
 They could offer some useful insight into both the design and placement.